Jeris-Manning/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [  ] Why would you use class component over function components (removing hooks from the question)?

+Better access to the lifecycle methods.

 - [ ] Name three lifecycle methods and their purposes.

+componentDidMount invokes render method setState forces call to render componentWillUnmount useful for cleanup

 - [ ] What is the purpose of a custom hook?

+To share state between other hooks and simplify code

 - [ ] Why is it important to test our apps?

+To make sure they work properly and to look for corner case bugs and to give confidence to use and other developers looking at our codebase

 ## Project Set Up